Hello Volunteers– June 2019

 4. We provide all the cleaning supplies and equipment.
 We have a certain procedure that we follow using water and a safe, non-damaging bio solution called D2, which is specially formulated to clean and also treat cemetery stones and stone structures.
 We have water for the cleanings supplied by the City via a “water wagon.”

 5. Wear old clothes, layers are suggested for weather changes, and wear closed-toed shoes.
+Your shoes may get a little wet from wet grass if it rained the night before.

 6. Bring a hat and drinking water and any other personal items that you may need such as snacks, sunglasses, sunscreen, bug spray, etc. We provide nitrile (medical type) gloves but you may choose to wear your own gloves–they will get wet.
 Most of us don’t wear gloves.
 Bring a folding chair, mat, or blanket to sit on for breaks.